-- Environment Requirements for Oracle Software Owners You must make the following changes to configure Oracle software owner environments: - Procedure for Configuring Oracle Software Owner Environments Configure each Oracle installation owner user account environment: - Checking Resource Limits for Oracle Software Installation Users For each installation software owner user account, check the resource limits for installation. - Setting Remote Display and X11 Forwarding Configuration If you are on a remote terminal, and the local system has only one visual (which is typical), then use the following syntax to set your user account DISPLAY environment variable: - Preventing Installation Errors Caused by Terminal Output Commands During an Oracle Grid Infrastructure installation, OUI uses SSH to run commands and copy files to the other nodes.
+- Environment Requirements for Oracle Software Owners You must make the following changes to configure Oracle software owner environments: - Procedure for Configuring Oracle Software Owner Environments Configure each Oracle installation owner user account environment. - Setting Remote Display and X11 Forwarding Configuration If you are on a remote terminal, and the local system has only one visual (which is typical), then use the following syntax to set your user account DISPLAY environment variable: - Preventing Installation Errors Caused by Terminal Output Commands During an Oracle Grid Infrastructure installation, OUI uses SSH to run commands and copy files to the other nodes.
 During the installation, hidden files on the system (for example, .bashrc or .cshrc) can cause makefile and other installation errors if they contain terminal output commands.